 General overview of human rights: philosophical foundation, historical development, main documents, institutions, movements and campaigns.
 Prerequisites: POL 140, 151, 251, 252, 254, or 255, or consent of instructor.

+357 POLITICS OF MICROFINANCE 3 sem. hrs.

+Explores microfinance and its sociopolitical effect on gender empowerment and outreach to various ethnicities in need of economically sustainable support.
+Prerequisites: POL 140 or 141 and POL 150 or 151 or consent of instructor.

 358 INTERNATIONAL POLITICAL ECONOMY

+3 sem. hrs.

 An analysis of the structures of political power in the international political economy.
-Prerequisites: POL 151, 251, 252, 254, 255, or consent of instructor.

-361 TOPICS IN POLITICAL THEORY
+Prerequisite: One of the following: POL 151, 251, 252, 254, 255, or consent of instructor.
+361 TOPICS IN POLITICAL THEORY 3 sem. hrs.
 Selected advanced topics covering specific concepts or authors in political theory.
-Prerequisites: POL 101, 105, 106, or 161 or 60 semester hours or consent of instructor.
-May be repeated if content different.
+May be repeated if content is different.
+Prerequisites: POL 100, 106, or 161 or completion of 60 semester hours or consent of instructor.
 363 POLITICAL THEORIES OF NONVIOLENCE 3 sem. hrs.
 Analysis of contending theories and approaches regarding non-violence and civil disobedience.
-Prerequisite: One of the following: POL 101, 105 or 106, 161, 261, 262, 265, or consent of instructor.

-Seminars/Topics

-The content of the following seminars/topics will vary according to the interests of the particular instructor offering the course.
+Prerequisite: One of the following: POL 100, 106, 161, 261, 262, 265, or consent of instructor.
+Seminars/Topics Courses The content of the following seminars/topics will vary according to the interests of the particular instructor offering the course.
 Provided different material is covered, a seminar/topic may be repeated.

-411 SEMINAR IN AMERICAN POLITICS 3 sem. hrs.
+411 SEMINAR IN AMERICAN POLITICS 3 sem, hrs.

 Survey of major issues and theories of American politics, including those related to the presidency, Congress, political parties, and elections.

 412 TOPICS IN AMERICAN POLITICS

+3 sem. hrs.

-A selected topic, e.g., presidency, Congress, mass political behavior, selected policy problems, etc. May be repeated once if content differs.
+A selected topic, e.g., presidency, Congress, mass political behavior, selected policy problems, etc. May be repeated once if content is different.

 417 POLITICAL CULTURES

+3 sem. hrs.

 Examines the role of political culture in shaping political life and the ways it is used in political research.
 Prerequisite: Graduate standing in Politics and Government, or consent of instructor.
 421 SEMINAR IN STATE AND LOCAL POLITICS 3 sem. hrs.

-422 SEMINAR IN URBAN POLITICS 3 sem. hrs.

-431 SEMINAR IN PUBLIC ADMINISTRATION 3 sem brs
+422 SEMINAR IN URBAN POLITICS 3 sem brs 431 SEMINAR IN PUBLIC ADMINISTRATION 3 sem. hrs.
 Overview of the key issues, problems and theories that confront agency level officials and those who work with government and/or nonprofit organizations.

-432 SEMINAR IN JUDICIAL POLITICS
+432 SEMINAR IN JUDICIAL POLITICS 3 sem, hrs.

 Survey of various explanations of judicial processes and policies.

-433 TOPICS IN PUBLIC ADMINISTRATION

-A selected topic, e.g., organization theory and behavior, public management, personnel, etc. May be repeated once if content different.

-441 SEMINAR IN COMPARATIVE POLITICS 3 sem. hrs.

-Theoretical frameworks of comparative politics for explaining development, democracy, and governance.
+433 TOPICS IN PUBLIC ADMINISTRATION 3 sem. hrs.
+A selected topic, e.g., organization theory and behavior, public management, personnel, etc. May be repeated once if content is different.
+441 SEMINAR IN COMPARATIVE POLITICS Theoretical frameworks of comparative politics for explaining development, democracy, and governance.
 Prerequisite: Graduate standing in Politics and Government or consent of instructor.

-442 TOPICS IN COMPARATIVE POLITICS
+442 TOPICS IN COMPARATIVE POLITICS 3 sem. hrs.
 A selected region, e.g., Western Europe, Middle East, Africa, Latin America, etc., or selected topic, e.g., global development.
-May be repeated once if content different.
+May be repeated once if content is different.
 451 SEMINAR IN INTERNATIONAL RELATIONS 3 sem. hrs.

 Provides thorough introduction to main theoretical literatures, policies and practices in the field of international relations as preparation for research in the topics seminar (452).
-May be repeated once if content different.
+May be repeated once if content is different.

-452 TOPICS IN INTERNATIONAL RELATIONS 3 sem. hrs.
+452 TOPICS IN INTERNATIONAL RELATIONS

+3 sem. hrs.

 Focuses on a compelling theoretical, policy or practice-related issue or issues in the field of international relations to provide students with an opportunity for in depth research.
-May be repeated once if content different.
+May be repeated once if content is different.

 461 SEMINAR IN POLITICAL THEORY

+3 sem. hrs.